ArianAminoleslami/EHRs-Data-Harmonization-Platform/README.md

 3. Go to the App folder and open the `App_v1_0_1.R` file with RStudio;
 4. On RStudio, click on **Run App**;
-5. The Shiny app interface of the EHRs Data Harmonization Platform should appear on RStudio (see below)
+5. The Shiny app interface of the EHRs Data Harmonization Platform should appear on RStudio (see below).

 ![platform_screenshot](https://github.com/ArianAminoleslami/EHRs-Data-Harmonization-Platform/assets/137816738/9c06a244-731d-47dc-ac64-70bdd168d57e)